Public finance

-Public finance is the study of the role of the government in the economy.
-It is the branch of economics that assesses the government revenue and government expenditure of the public authorities and the adjustment of one or the other to achieve desirable effects and avoid undesirable ones.
+Public finance refers to the monetary resources available to governments and also to the study of finance within government and role of the government in the economy.
+Within academic settings, public finance is a widely studied subject in many branches of political science, political economy and public economics.
+Research assesses the government revenue and government expenditure of the public authorities and the adjustment of one or the other to achieve desirable effects and avoid undesirable ones.
 The purview of public finance is considered to be threefold, consisting of governmental effects on: